YahooArchive/mojito-pipeline/README.md

 ---

 <a name="api-close">**ac.pipeline.close**</a> (specs)
 Closes the pipeline, signaling that no more mojits will be pushed.
-Note that the pipeline `onClose` event is fired after Pipeline finishes processing all the mojits that have been pushed (see events[#events]).
+Note that the pipeline `onClose` event is fired after Pipeline finishes processing all the mojits that have been pushed (see [event actions](#event-actions)).

 **Example**
 ```